|Term||Start Date||End Date||Application Deadline|

 The above costs are estimations and represent the known out-of-pocket costs students encounter during their time abroad.

-Some of these expenses will be paid for prior to going abroad, such as an airline ticket and visa costs, while some of these expenses, such as meals and local transportation, will be paid in-country as part of your daily expenses.
+Some of these expenses will be paid for prior to going abroad, such as an airline ticket, while some of these expenses, such as meals, will be paid in-country as part of your daily expenses.
 As you plan, you will need to budget these costs and spend wisely throughout your time abroad.

 Read one of the student's service-learning experience in South Africa through her photos and reflections!